Biden and G7 announce progress on climate change with one major failure

 The group’s failure to ban coal by a certain date worries energy experts, in part because it makes it harder to pressure China to curb its own carbon emissions.
 “It’s very disappointing,” Jennifer Morgan, executive director of Greenpeace International, told the New York Times.
 “This was a moment when the G7 could have shown historic leadership, and instead they left a massive void.”

 That’s not to say there was no progress on climate change at the summit.
-The group members agreed to stop international funding for coal project that lack technology to capture and store carbon dioxide emissions within the next two years.
+The group members agreed to stop international funding for coal projects that lack technology to capture and store carbon dioxide emissions within the next two years.
 They promised to give $2 billion to help emerging economies shift away from coal-fired power generation.
 And the group committed to “net zero” emissions “no later than 2050.”

 Still, energy experts were hoping for a bolder plan.
 “It doesn’t seem like they were the ambition setters at this G7,” Morgan said of the Biden administration.